SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     ![](./Images2/1/t4-2.png)

-3. Modify the code as follows:
+3. Update the code in the cell as follows:

     ```Python
    customers = df.select("CustomerName", "Email").where(df['Item']=='Road-250 Red, 52')